 Clinical & Community Services

 Our team provides outstanding care across the state of Oklahoma and surrounding regions to children and adolescents having any sort of endocrinologic disorder, including diabetes.
 We pride ourselves in our commitment to respond to the rising demands of this medical field, particularly the recent epidemics of obesity and diabetes.
 This commitment includes a focus not only on meeting the clinical needs of the patients, families, and referring physicians, but also a commitment to finding cures and better treatments through research into the problems responsible.
 Our team provides care for children and families of children with endocrinologic disorders, including thyroid, adrenal, pituitary, growth, gonad, metabolism, and disorders of sexual development.
-The diabetes team focuses on the education and care of children with diabetes, including type 1, type 2, Cystic Fibrosis-related, and genetic or secondary diabetes.
-The section added a new component to clinical servcies this past year, the Behavioral Health Program, which provides a variety of integrated psychological services to pediatrics patients.
+The diabetes team focuses on the education and care of children with diabetes, including type 1, type 2, Cystic Fibrosis-related, genetic or secondary diabetes, and those transitioning to adult diabetes care.
+The section also features the Behavioral Health Program, which provides a variety of integrated psychological services to pediatrics patients.

-Our clinics are located in the OU Children's Physician's Building on the OU Health Center campus, and in several satellite clinics at Mercy Hospital, Deaconess Hospital, and American Indian clinics in Ada (Chickasaw), Talihina (Choctaw), and Little Axe (Absentee Shawnee).
-Our entire program is an integral part of the Harold Hamm Diabetes Center (HHDC), a recent initiative of the State of Oklahoma, consisting of three components: adult and childhood diabetes care and research, both centered in Oklahoma City, and a Tulsa component.
+Our clinics are located in the OU Children's Physician's Building on the OU Health Center campus, and in several satellite clinics at Mercy Hospital, Deaconess Hospital, and American Indian clinics in Ada (Chickasaw) and Talihina (Choctaw).

 Our section has a long track record in mentoring medical students, residents, and research trainees.
 Currently we are accepting applications for our Fellowship Training Program.